 Don’t Forget Your Insurance

 Siwa is remote.
-If something happens to you, you need to be sure you’re well looked after.
-Travel insurance covers you against any cost or losses if something goes wrong when you’re away.
-It will help you if your holiday plans are disrupted or your accommodation gets cancelled, and it’s essential if you injure yourself or if your possessions are stolen, lost, or damaged while travelling.
-I buy an annual travel plan from World Nomads because their rates are fair, and their customer service is outstanding.
+If something happens to you, make sure you’ll be looked after.
+Travel insurance covers you against any cost or losses if something goes wrong.
+It will help you if your holiday plans are disrupted or your accommodation gets

 FAQs for Your 3 Days in Siwa